Basil plants are a staple in many gardens, herb planters, and kitchens, but as a tender annual, they’re notoriously

 With a little practice and the tips below, you’ll worry less about watering your basil, and get back to enjoying the flavor of fresh sweet basil leaves and other herbs with every meal!

 The Bottom Line: How Often to Water Basil

-Generally speaking, basil plants need to be watered between every 3 days to once per week, depending on how and where it’s planted, the container you use, the type of soil you have, how much direct light and heat it gets, and climate, weather and temperature conditions, and whether you’re growing indoors or out.
+Generally speaking, basil plants need to be watered between every 3 days to once per week, depending on how and where it’s planted; the container you use; the type of soil you have; how much direct light and heat it gets; climate, weather and temperature conditions, and whether you’re growing indoors or out.

 However, it’s fair to say that watering basil is a bit tricky.
 Plenty of beginner herb gardeners have observed too much water or too little water will ruin, stress, or kill their basil plants.

 Indeed, basil plants need consistently moist soil, but overwatering basil plants so the soil is soupy or boggy can lead to root rot, wilting basil, and a distressed plant (which can attract pests, which will eat your plant!).
 Likewise, you need to water the soil and base of the stem, rather than the leaves, as wet leaves can cultivate bacterial and fungal infections that lead to black spots or brown spots on leaves.

 A good rule of thumb is to water every 3 to 4 days to once per week.
 However, the specific conditions of your plant also matter.

 How Much Water Does Basil Need?
 It Depends…